 Real Estate Tax Exemptions

-The State of Ohio may grant real estate tax exemption to qualifying groups.
+The State of Ohio may grant real estate tax exemption to qualifying organizations, based on specific use of the property

 How is this property being used?
 When completing the application, be specific about how the property is used.